richardscollin/tmux-rs/docs/index.md

 After running in the debugger the error was something like: `Invalid read at address 0x2764`.

 I walked through the code again.
-Inside of the Rust function `(*c).bar` has a valid address, like `0x60302764`, but out the function, the value received from the calling C code was `0x2764`.
+Inside of the Rust function `(*c).bar` has a valid address, like `0x60302764`, but outside the function, the value received from the calling C code was `0x2764`.
 Do you know the problem yet?
 Need another hint?
 If I looked more closely at the C compilation warnings I would have seen: